Sharing festive and easy gift wrapping ideas for the holidays that you can do in minutes.

 If I lived in a parallel reality, I think my profession would be a gift wrapper.
 I really enjoy finding easy and creative ways to wrap gifts all year long, not just during the holidays.
 I have shared many ideas and even have a gift wrapping category here on my blog.

-One holiday season when my daughters were little and I wanted to make some extra spending money, I took a part time holiday job wrapping gifts at Nordstroms.
+One holiday season when my daughters were little and I wanted to make some extra spending money, I took a part time holiday job wrapping gifts and making pretty ribbon bows at Nordstroms.
 It is where my love of using tulle to embellish a gift came from.

 So once your shopping is done and it is time to wrap your gifts, here are few ideas to inspire you to wrap your gifts in creative, yet fast and easy style, some do not even require gift wrap.